FSG-Cat/neko.support-website/docs/cooking/elderflower_cordial/elderflower_cordial.md

 ## End Result

 Well, the end result of this is cordial and well if you make it with more citric acid, you can even get something that is supposedly good at mixing with liquor for drinks.
 I found that out when I tried to compensate for too few lemons with extra citric acid while making a triple batch last year.

+## Alternative Recipes

+So, this recipe got changed because Cats most recent batch was done with 1 counted flowers and 2 actually a lot more flowers than usual.
+So, I will say that an alternative recipe is to halve the flowers per batch.
+As in the old Recipe Cat had done last year was half flowers this year Cat did it correctly and got to full flowers when Cat used a scale and counted 30 flowers.
+Tbh some of the flowers were huge.